harrybiddle/shallow_ocean_waves/README.md

 The square domain wraps around in all corners, almost as if it was on a small planet.
 It was inspired by The University of Chicago's MOOC, [Global Warming II: Create Your Own Models in Python](https://www.coursera.org/learn/global-warming-model).

 The equations are solved with the simplest possible method, forward Euler.
-As this method is only conditionally stable, we estimate the error in each timestep and adaptively reduce step size if it is too large.
+As this method is only conditionally stable, we estimate the error in each timestep and adaptively reduce the step size if it is too large.

 ### Installation